 Always choosing media that can be multiplied and widely disseminated, her body of work demonstrates a commitment to seeing deeply, confronting stigma, healing and transforming.
 After two craniotomies to remove brain tumors, left her unable to contue teaching she continues to investigate the experience of regenerating her body/brain and addresses new insights of survival in new series' of drawings, collage, paintings and poems.

 Throughout, and entwined as a vital part of her art, Romero led art workshops for nuero-diverse adults who have been homeless; inner-city children in the NY Housing Authority.
 She taught art at NYU's experimental Advanced Learning Lab for teens on the Autistic spectrum.
-She also taught at Pratt Institute, Brooklyn, and the Bosphorus University, Istanbul, Turkey.
+Supervised Student art teachers at Pratt Institute, Brooklyn, and taught Western Art History at the Bosphorus University, Istanbul, Turkey.

 From these perspectives she saw how sustained involvement with the creative process can result in the metamorphosis of individual and collective suffering into the virtual power of creative growth.
 She now lives on the verge of the Catskill Mountains where she investigates nature, as she did the farm during childhood.